openharmony/docs/en/device-dev/porting/standard-system-porting-guide.md

 The main configurations are as follows:

-product_name： The product name  Required
+product_name：The product name.Required

-version：version  Required
+version：version.Required

-type：Configured at the system level, containing (small, standard ...)
-Required
+type：Configured at the system level, containing (small, standard ...).Required

-target_cpu ：The CPU type of the device (depending on the actual situation, the target_cpu here may also be arm64, riscv, x86, etc. ） Required
+target_cpu ：The CPU type of the device (depending on the actual situation, the target_cpu here may also be arm64, riscv, x86, etc. ）.Required

-ohos_version：Operating system version  Optional
+ohos_version：Operating system version.Optional

-device_company：device Manufacturer name   Required
+device_company：device manufacturer name.Required

-board：Board name  Required
+board：Board name.Required

-enable_ramdisk：Whether to startramdisk Required
+enable_ramdisk：Whether to start ramdisk.Required

-kernel_type and kernel_version: Optional : kernel_type with kernel_version is fixed in the standard and does not need to be written.
+kernel_type and kernel_version: kernel_type with kernel_version is fixed in the standard and does not need to be written.Optional

 subsystems:The subsystem that the system needs to be enabled.
 Subsystems can simply understand a piece of function that is built independently.
 Required